نوع مقاله : مقالۀ پژوهشی

 نویسندگان English

-Problem Statement: With the expansion of interactive graphics in contemporary cities—particularly within both animated and static posters—the concept of interaction has increasingly become tied to the active, multisensory participation of citizens.
-However, within the dynamic and multilayered fabric of the city, the interactive potential of these media and the agentive role of passersby have received limited scholarly attention.
-Richard Mayer’s theory of multimedia learning offers a suitable framework for analyzing citizens’ perceptual experiences and enhancing the interactive function of urban posters.
-Accordingly, revisiting the notion of interaction in posters and aligning it with Mayer’s principles is essential for analyzing audience perception and learning processes.
-This study seeks to answer the following questions: How is interaction represented in animated and static urban posters, and what role do multimedia learning principles play in shaping the audience’s interactive experience in urban space?
+Problem statement: With the expansion of interactive graphics in contemporary urban spaces, particularly in Motion Posters and Printed Posters, the concept of “interaction” is linked to the active and multisensory participation of citizens.
+However, in the dynamic and multilayered urban environment, the interactive capacity and the agentive role of passersby in engaging with urban media have received less attention.
+Richard E. Mayer’s Multimedia Learning theory can provide an appropriate framework for analyzing citizens’ perceptual experience and enhancing the interactive function of urban posters.
+Therefore, revisiting the concept of interaction in posters and aligning it with Mayer’s principles is necessary for analyzing the audience’s processes of perception and learning.
+This study seeks to answer the following questions: How is interaction represented in urban Motion and Printed Posters, and what role do the principles of Multimedia Learning play in shaping the audience’s interactive experience in the city?

-Research Objective: To reinterpret the concept of interaction and apply multimedia learning principles to interactive urban posters and audience experience.
+Research objective: The objective of this article is To revisit the concept of interaction and align the principles of Multimedia Learning with urban Interactive Posters and audience experience.

-Research Method: This is a fundamental research with a qualitative approach, employing descriptive–analytical and comparative methods, and it carries an applied dimension.
-Data were collected from reputable library and online sources and examined with a focus on Mayer’s theoretical principles.
-In this regard, two interactive posters were analyzed as case studies: the animated poster Volt Format and the static poster Arsenic Season Opening, both of which align with urban graphic applications and serve as notable examples of multisensory interaction in the city environment.
+Research Method: This research is fundamental in nature with a qualitative approach, using descriptive, analytical, and comparative methods, and has an applied character.
+Data were collected from reliable library and online sources and analyzed with a focus on Mayer’s theoretical principles.
+In this context, two Interactive Posters were analyzed as case studies: the Motion Poster Weltformat Festival and the Printed Poster Arsenic Season Opening, both of which are applicable within urban graphics and represent significant examples of multisensory interaction in urban environments.

-Conclusion: Findings indicate that interaction in animated and static urban posters manifests in two forms: physical and perceptual.
-Moreover, aligning Mayer’s multimedia principles—including dual channels, limited capacity, and active processing—enhances the intentional use of citizens’ sensory channels and increases message retention in their working memory.
-Consequently, the audience transforms from a passive receiver into an active, participatory meaning-maker.
+Conclusion: The findings indicate that interaction in urban Motion and Printed Posters manifests in both physical and perceptual forms.
+Applying Mayer’s Multimedia Learning principles, including dual channels, limited capacity, and active processing, enables the purposeful use of citizens’ sensory channels and increases message retention in their working memory.
+Consequently, the audience transforms from a passive recipient into an engaged, participatory, and meaning-making agent.

 کلیدواژهها English